ashishmanjusoni/cpp-algorithms/README.md

 | Average Case | O(n^2) |

 ### algo::insertion_sort
+> In-place sorting algorithm
 ```
 template<typename RandomIter,typename Compare> void insertion_sort(RandomIter begin,RandomIter end,Compare cmp)
 ```
+Iteratively inserting each element in unsorted portion of the list into it correct position in the sorted portion of the list.
+It is like sorting playing cards in your hand.
 Sort the given element from range [begin,end).
 The collection should randomly accessible such as array, vector etc.

 ##### Time Complexity